Configuring Bacularis#

 shown on image below.

-After adding autochanger and tape drives to Bacularis API, on the Bacularis Web
+After adding autochanger and tape drives to Bacularis API, on the Bacularis web

-side please go to page Storage
+interface please go to the Storage

-and select there the autochanger device.
+page and select there the autochanger device.

 Multiple API hosts#